Barack Obama Releases Statement On The Death Of George Floyd, ‘This Should’t Be ‘Normal’ In 2020 America’

 He went on to put the aftermath of Floyd’s death in the context of the ongoing COVID-19 pandemic, which has shut down businesses, devastated the economy, and forced millions of Americans to alter their daily lives, saying that it’s “natural” to want to get back to normal.

-“But we have to remember that for millions of Americans, being treated differently on account of race is tragically, painfully, maddeningly ‘normal,’ he wrote, referencing two other recent cases of African Americans being treated differently on the basis of race.
+“But we have to remember that for millions of Americans, being treated differently on account of race is tragically, painfully, maddeningly ‘normal,'” he wrote, referencing two other recent cases of African Americans being treated differently on the basis of race.
 Without naming names, he appeared to reference Ahmaud Arbery, who was killed while jogging, and Christian Cooper, who had the police called on him for asking a woman to put her dog on a leash.

 Obama concluded by noting that Minnesota officials must investigate Floyd’s death, and that he hopes that justice will be done.

-“But it falls on all of us, regardless of our race or station… to work together to create a ‘new normal’ in which the legacy of bigotry and unequal treatment no longer infects our institutions or hearts,” he wrote.
+“But it falls on all of us, regardless of our race or station… to work together to create a ‘new normal’ in which the legacy of bigotry and unequal treatment no longer infects our institutions or hearts.”